asyncapi/website/pages/docs/concepts/asyncapi-document/payload-schema.md

 ## Define Avro schema

 Define the Avro schema for the message payload.
-You can choose one of the following methods,
+You can choose one of the following methods:

 - Embedded notation: Define the Avro schema within the message payload property.
 - Remote reference: Specify the schema using an absolute remote endpoint, such as `$ref: 'https://schemas.example.com/user'`.